codycoyle/data-processing-assignment/README.md

 - **'commit()'**: Commit the current transaction to the database, ends transaction and saves changes
 - **'rollback()'**: Rollback the current transaction, ends transaction and deletes unsaved changes

-Examples of each method are in 'main.js' and to run main for testing purposes, make sure you are in the data-processing-assignment directory and run:
+Examples of each method are in 'main.js' and to run main for testing purposes using Node (make sure Node.js is installed and up to date at https://nodejs.org/en), make sure you are in the data-processing-assignment directory and run:
 ```bash
 node main
 ```

+## How to improve this assignment
+Overall, the assignment is a good basic overview of how transactions work.
+I think, however, to make this a more fleshed-out assignment, you could add additional requirements to set up an actual database using free online database resources (ElephantSQL is a good free example).
+Using the real outsourced PostgreSQL (or other) database along with a helper library like Sequelize, have students set up transaction methods.
+Not only would this help students learn about transactions and their importance, but this could also teach them about some back-end libraries and help them learn how to set up their own databases.